Connik History, Family Crest & Coats of Arms

 The surname Connik was first found in Cornwall where "the manor of Hagland, [in the parish of Liskeard] which is situated almost wholly within the precincts of the borough, and which is said to have belonged to a chantry chapel at Launceston, was for many generations the property of the Connocks.
 It is now vested in Mrs. Arminel Inch and her sister, as devisees of the late Mr. Connock of Treworgy."

-Important Dates for the Connik family
+Early History of the Connik family

 This web page shows only a small excerpt of our Connik research.
 Another 70 words (5 lines of text) covering the years 1554, 1571, 1631, 1675, 1660, 1620, 1593 and 1614 are included under the topic Early Connik History in all our PDF Extended History products and printed products wherever possible.